binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Mounting of Partitions {#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-mounting-of-partitions}

 You may lock yourself out of being able to administer your system.
-This is similar to the [Partitioning on OS Installation](#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-partitioning-on-os-installation) section above
+This is similar to the [Partitioning on OS Installation](#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-partitioning-on-os-installation) section above.

 #### Portmap

-_Todo_
+If you are using portmap, consider swapping it for rpcbind.

 #### Exim

-_Todo_
+You may be using Exim.
+Make sure you are not before you disable it.

 #### Remove NIS

-_Todo_

 #### Rpcbind